 Limiting your miles makes you less of an insurance risk.
 Simply because you are reducing your risk of having an accident.
 When you take out your car insurance policy the insurer always asks for an estimate of your maximum annual mileage.

-You need to try and you’re your mileage low, although you need to be realistic as to how much you will drive.
+You need to try and keep your mileage low, although you need to be realistic as to how much you will drive.
 Extra security

 Having an alarm or immobiliser is considered a theft deterrent and by deterring car thieves you can reduce your car insurance.
 Not all insurers will offer this, so check first.

-If you are only planning on borrowing a car you can also compare quotes for short-term or temporary car insurance
+If you're only planning on borrowing a car, you can also compare quotes for short-term or temporary car insurance

 Multi insurance might also be suitable: